Be nourished by the stories as well as the food: Review of the Nourished Kitchen

-The Nourished Kitchen, Farm to Table recipes for the Traditional Foods Lifestyle, by Jennifer McGruther (Ten Speed Press: Berkley) 2014.
+The Nourished Kitchen, Farm to Table Recipes for the Traditional Foods Lifestyle, by Jennifer McGruther (Ten Speed Press: Berkley) 2014.

 I haven’t found a cookbook so useful and engaging since Nourishing Traditions taught me how to ferment beet kvass and bottle kombucha.
 Jennifer McGruther brought together all the things that I love in a cookbook: interesting stories, inspiring photography, and creative recipes that use fresh, real food that I already have in my pantry.
 You won`t have to run to the grocery store and stock up on mixes before you start cooking from this book.
 I love that every recipe is made from scratch.

 The tone of The Nourished Kitchen is conversational and every recipe is prefaced with a story, a personal experience, or information that gives the reader the “why” of different cooking techniques.
-McGruther focuses on traditional cooking techniques using traditional food that you’d find on the farm or in the forests – raw milk yoghurt, sourdough crumpets, wild mushroom soup, sauerkraut, garden blossom honey, and the one that jumped out at me from its succulent picture, “coriander-crusted elk backstrap with spiced plum sauce.”
+McGruther focuses on traditional cooking techniques using traditional food that you’d find on the farm or in the forests – raw milk yogurt, sourdough crumpets, wild mushroom soup, sauerkraut, garden blossom honey, and the one that jumped out at me from its succulent picture, “coriander-crusted elk backstrap with spiced plum sauce.”
 What’s backstrap?
 Is it some kind of molasses?